 Say hello to Sendy

 Sendy allows you to import from a CSV as well as export users.
-So if your migrating from another platform this can be done with relative ease.
+So if your migrating from another platform, this can be done with relative ease.
 Separate your lists and create new ones, section your email data and more.
-All can be done within Sendy.

-Sendy also supports custom list generation, so if you have an email subscriber list that has contact name, email, business type, and other data all these fields can be imported as long as you name the header sections appropriately and of course remember to save them as a CSV for importing.
+Sendy also supports custom list generation, so if you have an email subscriber list that has a contact name, email, business type, and other data all these fields can are possible to import as long as you name the header sections appropriately and of course, remember to save them as a CSV.

 Reporting With Sendy

 As you can see from the above Sendy offers a range of reporting options.
 With full reporting on opens, unsubscribes, clicks, bounces and more.
-It’s not as robust in terms of reporting compared to the likes of MailChimp, however it does an adequate job of capturing useful information for you to follow up on.
+It’s not as robust in terms of reporting compared to the likes of MailChimp.
+However, it does an adequate job of capturing useful information for you to follow up.

-Obviously reporting is only as good as the data you put in.
-So for your own good the more structured the data in terms of fields imported the better your results for follow up.
+Reporting is only as good as the data you put in.
+So for your good, the more structured the data in terms of fields imported the better your results will be.